PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Woe
 		- Was killed by Lick's father who was wearing a dragonshard fragment, during a battle in the Last War.
-		- He was revived by Mordakesh a
+		- He was revived by Mordakesh and the resources of the Lords of Dust.
+		- He accepted a deal from Mordakesh to undergo a profane ritual, implanting the main piece of the Fractured Khyber Dragonshard into his chest.
+		- This gave him dark powers, sourced from Rak Tulkesh's consciousness, which is trapped within.
-		- With the whispers of Rak Tulkesh in his head, he seeks to reunite the shard fragments and use the power to unleash his Overlord upon Eberron.
+		- With the whispers of Rak Tulkesh in his head, he seeks to reunite the shard fragments and use the power to unleash the Overlord upon Eberron once again.

 	- Mordakesh
 		- Lieutenant to Rak Tulkesh